JakeClovis/sample-objectdetection/README.md

 EN|[CN](README_cn.md)

-The network connectivity application runs on the Atlas 200 DK or the AI acceleration cloud server and implements the inference function by using Faster R-CNN object detection network.
+The Object Detection application runs on the Atlas 200 DK or the AI acceleration cloud server and implements the inference function by using Faster R-CNN object detection network.

 ## Prerequisites<a name="en-us_topic_0167511792_section412314183119"></a>